Mount Nemrut: Location and description

-The mountain lies 40 km north of Kahta, near Adıyaman.
+Mount Nemrut, also spelt Nemrud, lies in the Anti-Taurus range in Adıyaman Province, Turkey.
+It is 2,150 m high.

 In 62 BC, King Antiochus I of Commagene built on the mountain top a tomb-sanctuary flanked by huge statues 8–9 m of himself, two lions, two eagles, and various composite Greek and Iranian gods, such as Heracles-Artagnes-Ares, Zeus-Oromasdes, and Apollo-Mithras-Helios-Hermes.
 When constructing this pantheon, Antiochus drew heavily from Parthian and Armenian traditions in order to reinvigorate the religion of his ancestral dynasty.
 The statues were once seated, with names of each god inscribed on them.
 At some point the heads of the statues were removed from their bodies, and they are now scattered throughout the site.

 The pattern of damage to the heads (notably to noses) suggests that they were deliberately damaged as a result of iconoclasm.
 The statues have not been restored to their original places.
 The site also preserves stone slabs with bas-relief figures that are thought to have formed a large frieze.
 These slabs, or stelae, depict Antiochus' Greek and Persian ancestors.

 The same statues and ancestors found throughout the site can also be found on the tumulus at the site, which is 49 m tall and 152 m in diameter.
 It is possible that the tumulus of loose rock was devised to protect a tomb from robbers, since any excavation would quickly fill in.
 The statues appear to have Greek-style faces, but Persian clothing and hair-styling.